OptikaFX/OptikaFX-2D-Documentation/README.md

 - Camera
 - ShadowRenderQuad

-7. Configure the `ShadowRenderQuad` shadow rugs so shadows draw in the correct sorting layer/order.
+7. Configure the `ShadowRenderQuad` shadow mattes so shadows draw in the correct sorting layer/order.

+8. Remember to use the sprite pivot at the bottom center or right between the character's feet.

 Full guide: